lammps/lammps/doc/src/compute_coord_atom.rst

 includes atoms of all types (same as the "\*" format, see below).

 The *typeN* keywords can be specified in one of two ways.
-An explicit numeric value can be used, as in the 2nd example above.
+An explicit numeric value can be used, as in the second example above.
 Or a wild-card asterisk can be used to specify a range of atom types.
 This takes the form "\*" or "\*n" or "n\*" or "m\*n".
 If N = the number of atom types, then an asterisk with no numeric values means all types